kojiromike/magento-retail-order-management/docs/INSTALL.md

 The eBay Retail Order Management extension ships with a sample configuration file — `magento-install-dir/app/etc/retailordermanagement.xml.sample` — that enables you to specify options such as:

--   eBay Enterprise Exchange mapping for the Magento shipping method.
+-   eBay Enterprise Retail Order Management mapping for the Magento shipping method.
 -   Stored value card number ranges.
 -   Whether or not to delete feed files on the eBay Enterprise server after they have been read.